Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 A Soul that freezes time in an area, and damages everything not frozen.

 Items that lets you use Glamorous or Harmonized versions of their souls outside their normal branches.

+Keep the invtree texture, use it as a cool legendary soul effect that has something to do with the inventory.

 For next devlog: